better-internet/radworks-docs/docs/community/04_faq.md

 # On-chain Proposal Creation Tips & Trouble-shooting

 ### What do I need to know before creating a proposal?
 You need at least 1M $RAD (1% of total $RAD supply) delegated to your address to post an on-chain proposal.
 You need at least 1K $RAD delegated to your wallet to post an off-chain Snapshot poll.
-Please make sure delegation is set up to the correct wallet before trying to post a proposal.
+Make sure that delegation is set up to the correct wallet before trying to post a proposal.

 *The following instructions are for on-chain proposal creation.
 [Follow these instructions](https://docs.snapshot.org/user-guides/proposals/create) to post an off-chain proposal on Snapshot.*